-Following these tips will keep your gut healthy and happy while you’re on holidays.
+Following these tips will keep your gut healthy and happy while you’re enjoying the holidays.

 The holidays are the most awaited times of the year, for several reasons.
 You get to spend quality time with your family and friends without worrying about school or work responsibilities.
 You also get to indulge in your favourite festive treats and cocktails.
 In fact, it may be safe to say that one of the best parts of the holiday season would be the food!
 But having too much of anything – including your aunt’s delicious lamb roast – is not good for you, and will result in unpleasant consequences that come after eating a colossal amount of grub.